JetBrains/Qodana/topics/about-qodana.md

 [![official project](https://jb.gg/badges/official-flat-square.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

 **Qodana** is a smart code quality platform by JetBrains best suited for working in teams.
-It can analyze code written in 60+ languages including Java, JavaScript, TypeScript, PHP, Kotlin, Python, Go, and C#.
+It can analyze code written in 60+ languages including Java, JavaScript, TypeScript, PHP, Kotlin, Python, Go, C#, C/C++, and Ruby.

 ## Improve the quality of your software